logicmonitor/lm-powershell-module/Documentation/Remove-LMDeviceDatasourceInstanceGroup.md

 ```

 ### -Name
-Specifies the name of the device.
+Specifies the name of the device associated with the instance group.
 This parameter is mandatory when using the 'Name-dsName' or 'Name-dsId' parameter sets.
-It can also be specified using the 'DeviceName' alias.
+This parameter can also be specified using the 'DeviceName' alias.

 ```yaml
 Type: String